 The concept here is that you associate or “anchor” feelings and emotions with a sensory action (sight, touch, sound or verbal) and then performing that same action can evoke that same feeling in any situation.
 A classic example for you to understand the concept would be Pavlov’s experiments with dogs.
 Pavlov sounded a bell as the dogs were given food and the dogs salivated when they saw the food.
 After some pairings of the bell and the food, the bell (or sound) alone elicited salivation.
 Something physiological happened within the dog as a result of hearing the sound of the bell.

 Let’s apply the same approach to golf and see what it does…

 Confidence Triggers for Putting

 Putting is typically where as golfers we feel the most pressure.
 The closer we get to the hole, the higher the expectation we have of ourselves to make a putt and the nearer we get (or don’t get) to the scores that so many of us are chasing.
-For this reason, having a few tricks up your sleeve to take you away from expectation and thinking about consequences is a powerful way to restore the balance and have you putting to your natural ability.
+Having a few tricks up your sleeve to take you away from expectation and thinking about the consequences, will give you more confidence for putting.
+NLP for golf is a powerful way to restore the balance and have you putting to your natural ability.
 Give these techniques a try.
 We’re all different in how we respond to stimuli, so at this point I’d like you to try the 4 below and see what works for you.
 It could be that more than one works, so you can use a combination.